05-2 Enrollment of Wayne State University Faculty in Wayne State University Graduate Programs (Second Release)

 4. The candidate, the Dean of his/her college, the Dean of the college in which the degree would be earned, and the Dean of the Graduate School have reviewed the application and have determined appropriate steps to eliminate all conflicts of interest that may occur as a result of such enrollment; and

-5. The department or college in which the faculty person seeks to obtain a graduate degree has identified, where necessary, a doctoral committee, including, where possible, two individuals external to Wayne State University, with expertise and appropriate credentials to supervise and evaluate the qualifying exams and dissertation to be completed; and
+5. The department or college in which the faculty member seeks to obtain a graduate degree has identified, where necessary, a doctoral committee, including, where possible, two individuals external to Wayne State University, with expertise and appropriate credentials to supervise and evaluate the qualifying examinations and dissertation to be completed; and

 6. The candidate is not a faculty member in the same college as the proposed degree program nor are any members of the doctoral committee from the same college in which the candidate holds faculty appointment.
 This provision may be waived by the Dean of the Graduate School in rare cases where the candidate's department of faculty appointment is in the same college as a separate and distinct degree program in which the candidate's enrollment would advance the candidate's program of teaching, scholarship or service.
 In such a case, no member of the doctoral committee shall come from the candidate's department of appointment; and

-7. The candidate shall agree to continue in service with Wayne State University for four semesters following the completion of the proposed degree program or, if not completed, the completion of the last course taken as part of the programs.
+7. The candidate shall agree to continue in regular, full-time service with Wayne State University for two academic years following the completion of the proposed degree program or, if not completed, the completion of the last course taken as part of the programs.

 4.1 Candidates must apply in writing to the Dean of the Graduate School.
 Letters of application must be accompanied by the following: